Ramy9999/streamy/README.md

 (or)

-use and go to my working project online - go to this link https://share.streamlit.io/ramy9999/streamy/main/app.py
+Use and go to my working project online - go to this link: https://share.streamlit.io/ramy9999/streamy/main/app.py

 * The web app opens up in a local host if executed localy offline.
 Then you can use it for COVID19 Chest Scan Image classification.
 That's it!